lovell/sharp/README.md

 Method order is important when both rotating and extracting regions, for example `rotate(x).extract(y)` will produce a different result to `extract(y).rotate(x)`.

+The use of `rotate` implies the removal of the EXIF `Orientation` tag, if any.

 #### flip()

 Flip the image about the vertical Y axis.
 This always occurs after rotation, if any.
+The use of `flip` implies the removal of the EXIF `Orientation` tag, if any.

 #### flop()

 Flop the image about the horizontal X axis.
 This always occurs after rotation, if any.
+The use of `flop` implies the removal of the EXIF `Orientation` tag, if any.

 #### withoutEnlargement()